nhtua/pycooler-digital-display/README.md

 ```shell
 sudo -i $(which python) $(pwd)/app.py monitoring /dev/hidraw0 --update-interval 3
 ```
-Check your cooler digital display to see if it shows temperature.
+Now, check your cooler digital display to see if it shows temperature.

+Congrats!
+YOU DID IT.

 **Explain command components**